WebAssembly/component-model/design/mvp/Async.md

 ### Returning

 The way an async function returns its value is by calling [`task.return`], passing the core values that are to be lifted as *parameters*.
-Additionally, when the `always-task-return` `canonopt` is set, synchronous functions also return their values by calling `task.return` (as a more expressive and general alternative to `post-return`).

 Returning values by calling `task.return` allows a task to continue executing even after it has passed its initial results to the caller.
 This can be useful